jeffdubo/tableau-citi-bike/README.md

 ## Repository Contents
 This Github repository contains the following folders and files:
-1. data - Folder containing citi_bike_reduced_data.csv, the data source for the Tableau workbook.
-Note citi_bike_data.csv was the original file which contained data starting in 2018.
-This file was not used given performance issues with Tableau.
-2. images - Folder for images used in this readme file.
+1. images - Folder for images used in this readme file.
-4. citi_bike_challenge.twbx - Downloaded copy of public Tableau workbook.
+2. citi_bike_challenge.twbx - Downloaded copy of public Tableau workbook.
-5. citi_bike_data_prep.ipynb - Jupyter notebook used to clean and merge the files into one csv file.
+3. citi_bike_data_prep.ipynb - Jupyter notebook used to clean and merge the files into one csv file.
-6. README.md - This file.
+4. README.md - This file.

-Note: The Citi Bike montly csv files were not uploaded given Github's storage limits.
-They are stored locally in a folder called resources.
+Note: The following folders were not uploaded to Github given storage limits.
+1. data - Folder for the csv file exported in the Jupyter notebook.
+2. resources - Folder for Citi Bike montly csv files.